Pituophis catenifer sayi

 - Head resembles a turtle’s in shape, with a protruding scale at the tip of the snout and a dark band extending from the top of the head through the eye to the lower jaw.

-- Lives in burrows and eats small rodents—behavior that gave the gopher snake its name.
+- Lives in burrows and eats small rodents—behavior that gave the bullsnake another common name: gopher snake.

 - Often mistaken for a rattlesnake because of its appearance and its defensive behavior: when disturbed, it will coil up, hiss loudly, and vibrate its tail against the ground, producing a rattling sound.